DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 Yep, so because of this I haven't posted anything in last couple of months.
 Most of my spare time, besides family time and running I was spending working on this project.
 It's roughly 9k lines of Go including 4.5k lines of tests at the moment.
-I hope to keep working on this, to create something you would be excited to use in production environment.
+I hope to keep working on this, to create something you would be excited to use in production environments.